zyg1213/bnp-step_Yildiz/README.md

 conda env create -f stepfind.yml
 ```

-Once your environment is set up, you can run BNP-Step through the command line, or through the included Jupyter notebook, RunBNPStep.ipynb.
+Once your environment is set up, take a look at the tutorial file, BNPStepTutorial.ipynb, to help you get started.
+Alternatively, if you're ready to jump right in, you can use RunBNPStep.ipynb.

-In the near future, we will add options for running BNP-Step using a GUI interface.
+In the near future, we plan to add an option for running BNP-Step using a simple GUI.

 ## Comparisons to other methods